 Scout Sabbath offers an opportunity for worshipers to honor Scouts and Scouters, as well as to learn more themselves about the value of Scouting as a youth program chartered to a Jewish organization.
 It gives a rabbi a framework to address Scouts directly, in addition to speaking about Scouting to the congregation.

 Scout Sunday is a great opportunity to share Scouting with your faith community!
-Download this Bulletin Insert and customize it for your congregation to encourage others to be a part of your unit.
+Download a bulletin insert for your congregation to encourage others to be a part of your unit.